quarbby/Today-I-learnt/README.md

 # Today I Learnt 2018

+### 02/05/18 - Clearing device cache does the job
+Ran into issues of my logos on my react native android app not working properly.
+2 exact same build on two different device yet the device with the older version is working well instead of the newer android version.
+Reinstalling the apk doesnt solve the issue.
+Found out that clearing the cache of the device itself actually solve the problem.
+Who knew the solution will be so straightforward?

 ### 01/02/18 - NGINX on Red Hat Enterprise Linux (RHEL) 7.4
 #### Background
 NGINX installed on RHEL 7.4, configured to serve files from root directory ```/var/www/fileserver``` at ```/```.